Amlodipine/atorvastatin

 Amlodipine/atorvastatin, sold under the brand name Caduet among others, is a fixed-dose combination medication for the treatment of high cholesterol and high blood pressure.
 It contains a statin and a calcium channel blocker.

 Society and culture

 Brand names

 Amlodipine/atorvastatin is marketed under the brand name Caduet in the United States, Australia, and Russia, and Envacar in the Philippines.

+In some countries Caduet is marketed by Viatris after Upjohn was spun off from Pfizer.